puriphanr/ThaiPBS-BOG/README.md

 [https://bog.thaipbs.or.th](https://bog.thaipbs.or.th)

-This website release for Thai PBS Board of Governors public relation website. by create custom template from our design.
+This website release for Thai PBS Board of Governors public relation website, by create custom template from our design.

 *******************
 ### Technology